kaspernordkvist/uncut_legal_stuff/legal-stuff.md

 Web analytics service used to track and report on visitors, traffic, and interactions on this website.
 Read what data Cloudflare collects and how they use it [here](https://www.cloudflare.com/privacypolicy/)

 ### Web beacons
-The web beacon used on this site is a JavaScript snippet embedded on this web page and used to monitor traffic and performance.
-For details about web beacons and how to disable them, visit [All About Cookies](http://allaboutcookies.org/).
+The web beacon used on this website is a JavaScript snippet embedded on this web page and used to monitor traffic and performance.
+For details about web beacons and how to disable them, visit [All About Cookies](https://allaboutcookies.org/what-is-a-web-beacon/).

 ### When you write
 If you send us an email with a font submission, question, or something similar, we will keep the correspondence and your email address.
 This is done to maintain a record of previous interactions, which we can refer to if you contact us again in the future.